Something Yummy for Puppy’s Tummy

 Mix it up, make it your own!

 You can use a flour of your choosing – go grain and/or gluten free (especially, if you know your pup is sensitive) and pick only organic ingredients, to create the healthiest most natural dog treat, if you’d like.
-Instead of just plain water, you can use homemade low sodium broth of chicken or another meat to add that extra flavor and smell your puppy loves…
+Instead of just plain water, you can use homemade low sodium broth of beef or another meat to add that extra flavor and smell your puppy loves…

 But, as with any other treat: be mindful of the amount you are letting your dog snack.
 Too much of a good thing, is still too much of a good thing and even the most natural, organic treat will also make your pup fat, if its not fed in moderation – causing all sorts of unwanted health issues…